River Cracraft: Regular season

+Postseason

 Personal life

 Cracraft's older brother, Skyler, walked on to the Cougars as a safety after River committed to the team despite not having played organized football since high school two years prior.
 Both of his parents are named Tracy; his father played baseball at Taft College.

+Cracraft married his college sweetheart Taylor in Newport Beach, California, on July 1, 2022.
+The couple had a daughter in June 2024.